nicholas1022/instana-distributed-tracing/presentation/WALKTHROUGH.md

 # Methodology
 This application uses graph to represent and manipulate a trace.

 # Implementation
 ## Graph
-* Use Hash Map to implement the graph with latency data
+* Use map of map to implement the graph with latency data
 * Developed two data models TraceHopState and TraceLatencyState for manipulation of the trace

 ## Trace
 * Find the number of trace with max or exact hop using BFS
-*
+* Find the shortest trace using Dijkstra's algorithm

 ## Data Input
 * Depended on the abstract to decouple the code and allow easy modification